NOAA-GFDL/fre-cli/README.md

 ## **Background**

-As part of fre/canopy, MSD wanted to develop a modern, user-friendly CLI that will allow users to call upon FRE commands using a **_fre_** **tool** _subtool_ syntax.
-Developed with Click, a Python package easily installable through PyPI and Conda, the main goal of this is to allow users access to most, if not all of MSD-managed tools and workflows from one packaged, centralized CLI.
+`fre-cli` is a modern, user-friendly CLI that will allow users to call FRE commands using a **_fre_** **tool** _subtool_ syntax.
+Leveraging Click, an easily installable Python package available via PyPI and/or Conda, `fre-cli` gives users intuitive and easy-to-understand access to many FRE tools and workflows from one packaged, centralized CLI.

 ![Screenshot from 2024-04-18 13-42-04](https://github.com/NOAA-GFDL/fre-cli/assets/98476720/43c028a6-4e6a-42fe-8bec-008b6758ea9b)